 If you have anything to fix or details to add, just post a comment next to the paragraph.
 We really appreciate if you do so, because our readers know best what it is they are looking for in the docs.

-You can do that by clicking the '+' icon that appears when you hover above the paragraph.
+You can do that by clicking the icon that appears when you hover above the paragraph.
 Don't be shy!
-Try it out!
+Try it out! (you need to be logged in however, but it is totally free to create an account).

 Unless otherwise specified, everything in this repository is covered by the following licence: